labcif/estg-ipleiria-latex/README.md

 This template can be used for a thesis written in the degree MCIF of ESTG IPLeiria.

+To download to your computer click "Code > Download zip"

 ## Devcontainer

 This template comes with a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) allowing compilation of the document in vscode without having to install all the necessary tools by hand.
 The devcontainer will automatically create a docker container to run the Latex compilation tools, and works either in Windows or Linux.
 The container will have a Tex Live installation and the [vscode latex extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) should be used for working in the document.